hilaryrowe/documentation3/analysisTab/interpreting_rca_charts.md

 # Interpreting RCA Charts

- When you run the RCA in Sight Machine, it goes through all your data and does all the regression analysis for you to set it up and select variables.
+ When you run the RCA in Sight Machine, it goes through all your data and does regression analysis to set up and select variables.

- For example, if you want to study availability on the Carmel - Assembly 1 in the example below, a first pass filter is applied through the whole set of all the variables in the data set related to the Carmel machine.
+ For example, if you want to study availability on the Carmel - Assembly 1 in the example below, a first pass filter is applied through all the variables in the data set related to the Carmel machine.
 A lot of that data is highly correlated.
 Some variables may not vary within the data set.
-Theory tools and techniques are applied o filter down that list of variables.
+Theory tools and techniques are applied to filter that list of variables.

  Eight variables display on the RCA chart, but on the Data Tab there may be 50 variables.
 This first pass filter analyzes and throws out data that is not likely to be a predictor of availability.

 Then a regression analysis is run.
 Regression analysis estimates the links among variables.
 In the left-hand side chart, the dashed line indicates the cut off to separate variables that are likely and not likely to be significant.
 Those variables displayed above are likely significant  KPI.
 Those variables below the line are not likely to be statistically significant indicators of KPI.